jphafner/physicsReader/reader1/r1-12-NewtonsLawsOfDynamics.md

 Newton wrote down three laws: The First Law was a mere restatement of the Galilean principle of inertia just described.
 The Second Law gave a specific way of determining how the velocity changes under different influences called forces.
 The Third Law describes the forces to some extent, and we shall discuss that at another time.
-Here we shall discuss only the Second Law, which asserts that the motion of an object is changed by forces in this way: the time-rate-of-change of a quantity called momentum is proportional to the force.
+Here we shall discuss only the Second Law, which asserts that the motion of an object is changed by forces in this way: <em>the time-rate-of-change of a quantity called momentum is proportional to the force</em>.
 We shall state this mathematically shortly, but let us first explain the idea.

 Momentum is not the same as velocity.
 A lot of words are used in physics, and they all have precise meanings in physics, although they may not have such precise meanings in everyday language.
 Momentum is an example, and we must define it precisely.
 If we exert a certain push with our arms on an object that is light, it moves easily; if we push just as hard on another object that is much heavier in the usual sense, then it moves much less rapidly.
-Actually, we must change the words from &ldquo;light&rdquo; and &ldquo;heavy&rdquo; to less massive and more massive, because there is a difference to be understood between the weight of an object and its inertia.
+Actually, we must change the words from &ldquo;light&rdquo; and &ldquo;heavy&rdquo; to <em>less massive and more massive</em>, because there is a difference to be understood between the weight of an object and its inertia.
 (How hard it is to get it going is one thing, and how much it weighs is something else.)
 Weight and inertia are proportional, and on the earth&#39;s surface are often taken to be numerically equal, which causes a certain confusion to the student.
 On Mars, weights would be different but the amount offeree needed to overcome inertia would be the same.